knaguib1/Understanding-the-Factors-for-Accident-Severity/README.md

 ## Getting Started
 #### Running the app locally
-Downlaod and unzip the project folder, then install the requirements with pip.
+Download and unzip the project folder, then install the requirements with pip.

 ```
 pip install -r requirements.txt